ufscwiki/Unfavorable-Semicircle-Wiki/docs/ZUFCHO.md

 However, this was ignored in favour of the fortuitous connection in the Wikipedia article.

-In February 2020, discord user alexmagnus inquired as to "where does the notion that zufcho is hebrew for star come from though?"
+In February 2020, Discord user alexmagnus inquired as to "where does the notion that zufcho is hebrew for star come from though?"
 This lead to some re-investigation clarifying the facts above.